json-c/json-c/README.md

 cmake -DBUILD_SHARED_LIBS=OFF ...
 ```

-cmake-configure: Wrapper around cmake to emulate useful options
+**In addition， you can also use cmake-configure: Wrapper around cmake to emulate useful options.**

-To use cmake-configure,build it like:
+To use cmake-configure, build it like:

 ```sh
 mkdir build